tdas/incubator-spark/docs/streaming-programming-guide.md

 # A Quick Example
 Before we go into the details of how to write your own Spark Streaming program, let's take a quick look at what a simple Spark Streaming program looks like.
-Let's say we want to count the number of words in text data received over a simple socket connection.
+Let's say we want to count the number of words in text data received from a data server listening on a TCP socket.
 All you need to do is as follows.
-You can click on the following tabs to choose between the Scala or the Java example.

 <div class="codetabs">
 <div data-lang="scala"  markdown="1" >